 Florida’s personal injury laws can affect your claim in many ways, from the amount of time you have to file a lawsuit to the amount of compensation you can recover.

 Here are some important Florida statutes to consider:

-- Statute of limitations: Florida’s statute of limitations gives plaintiffs four years to file a personal injury lawsuit.
-That means you’ll have four years from the date of your accident to file a lawsuit.
+- Statute of limitations: Florida gives plaintiffs four years to file a lawsuit.
+That means you’ll have this period of time from the date of your accident to take legal action.
 Other types of cases, such as wrongful death, must be filed within two years.
 If you miss the deadline for your case, you’ll be barred from recovering compensation.

-- Comparative fault: Florida follows pure comparative fault rules, meaning you can recover compensation even if you were partially at fault for the accident.
-Your damages will be reduced proportionally to your percentage of fault.
+- Comparative fault: Florida follows pure comparative fault rules, meaning you can recover compensation even if you were partially responsible for the accident.
+Your financial award will be reduced proportionally to your percentage of the blame.

 - No-fault auto insurance rules: Florida is a no-fault auto insurance state.
 All drivers must purchase Personal Injury Protection (PIP) insurance.
-After an accident, you must file a claim with your own PIP insurer, regardless of who caused the accident.
-You might be entitled to file a claim or lawsuit against the at-fault driver if you suffered a serious injury.
+After an accident, you must submit a claim with your own PIP insurer, regardless of who caused the accident.
+You might be entitled to submit a claim or lawsuit against the at-fault driver if you sustained a serious injury.

 Personal injury laws can be complex.
-Contact us today for a free consultation to see how these rules apply to your situation.
+Call us to see how these rules apply to your situation.

 What Should I Do After an Accident in Port St. Lucie?

 There are a few steps you should take after an accident to protect your right to compensation.
 Following each step can increase your odds of a successful injury claim.